shamansir/node-elm-repl/README.md

         '\\a b -> a + b'
     ]
 ).then(function(types) { // getTypes returns the Promise which resolves to array
-    console.log(Repl.stringifyAll(types).join('\n'));
+    // see ./Types.md for the details on every type definition console.log(Repl.stringifyAll(types).join('\n'));
 }).catch(console.error);
 ```